 Koinly is the most trusted crypto tax tool for crypto accountants and CPAs in the USA.
 Our tool has helped hundreds of accountants, and their clients, save hours of manual calculations and spreadsheets.

-All you, or your client, need to do with Koinly is add the crypto exchanges, wallets or blockchains they use via API or by uploading CSV files of their transactions.
+All you, or your client, need to do with Koinly is add the crypto exchanges, wallets, or blockchains they use via API or by uploading CSV files of their transactions.
 Koinly then gets to work calculating everything needed to file crypto taxes with the IRS.
 Once it’s worked its magic, check your clients’ Koinly account and generate the crypto tax report your client needs.
-Koinly can generate many IRS compliant tax reports depending on how your client files and their investments including the Complete Tax Report, Form 8949 and Schedule D and the TurboTax Report.
+Koinly can generate many IRS-compliant tax reports depending on how your client files and their investments including the Complete Tax Report, Form 8949 and Schedule D, and the TurboTax Report.

-For accountants, Koinly lets you manage multiple clients all from one spot, with a user-friendly platform and amazing support team to help you troubleshoot any issues as you go.
+For accountants, Koinly lets you manage multiple clients all from one spot, with a user-friendly platform and an amazing support team to help you troubleshoot any issues as you go.
 Crypto accountants can sign up for a free Koinly account in minutes.